Stremio/stremio-local-addon/README.md

 `byItemId`: `itemId=>(filePath=>entry)`

 Finally, we have the `storage.getAggrEntry` function, which gives us an aggregate entry for an `itemId`, by taking all entries for the given `itemId` and merging them by concatting `files` and taking the leftmost values of the other properties (`name`, `ih`, `sources`).
+Taking the leftmost values is OK for torrents since `itemId` implies grouping by torrent anyway (in other words all `ih` and `sources` values will be the same).

 ## Testing